usgo/agagd/docs/docker.md

 ### Caveats

-* New changes will only be picked up when you run `docker-compose build` and then re-run `docker-compose up`.
+* New changes will only be picked up when you re-build the container, e.g. with `docker-compose up --force-recreate --build`.
 * The database/tables will persist between builds and runs.
 If you need to clear out the database and start over from scratch, run `docker-compose down` and then `docker volume rm agagd_database`.
 * By default, the fake_data fixture data will be re-installed on every run of the app.
 This may erase any local changes you made previously.
 To disable this functionality, you can create a `docker-compose.override.yml` file and set `LOAD_FIXTURES` to `"false"`.
 See the [docker-compose documentation](https://docs.docker.com/compose/extends/#understanding-multiple-compose-files) for more information on overriding docker-compose values.